maisi/HP-Spectre-x360-Tools/README.md

 					}
 				}
 			}
 The register SFAN has the address "F4".
-The method shows that there a two possible states:
+The method shows that there are two possible states:
 |FAN|SFAN |
 |Off|**0x02**|
 |On|**0x00**|